 Good: Self-Confidence / Bad: Self Doubt

 If you, yourself, doubt your abilities or strategy, how can you expect others to be confident?

 Self-confidence is an integral part of leading, and even if you only suffer from slithers of self-doubt, you will quickly be found out.
 Push self-doubt away and present yourself as the confident leader you want to be: Fake it till you make it.

 Good: Charismatic / Bad: Disagreeable

 As we know, communication is so important for being a good leader.
-So having a disagreeable attitude, or coming across distasteful or obnoxious can quickly lead to resentment within the working environment.
+So having a disagreeable attitude, or coming across as distasteful or obnoxious can quickly lead to resentment within the working environment.

 Good: Self-awareness / Bad: Obliviousness

-Being self aware is an incredibly important skill that just about anyone can benefit from.
+Being self-aware is an incredibly important skill that just about anyone can benefit from.